1. configure + 2. boot the microVM

 @property

 Get a filesystem handle for reading and writing files inside the running sandbox.
-This is a synchronous property — use sb.fs (no await).
-See Filesystem for the full API.
-Returns
+This is a synchronous property; use sb.fs (no await).
+See Filesystem for API details.

 Instance methods